srele96/sk-experiments/webpack-js-output/README.md

-# How to read JavaScript files from Webpack build while they are in memory
+# How to read Webpack build JS files for React SSR

 I found out I can get stats from the webpack build object.
 This is an attempt to see how it works.